 US women's hockey agreement could have far-reaching impact

-In this April 9, 2005, file photo, U.S. team members, from left, Angela Ruggiero, Cammi Granato and Jenny Potter hold the trophy after winning the the Women's World Ice Hockey Championship in the Cloetta Center in Linkoping, Sweden.
-Granato's biggest victory in hockey came 12 years after she retired.
+FILE - In this April 9, 2005, file photo, U.S. team members, from left, Angela Ruggiero, Cammi Granato and Jenny Potter hold the trophy after winning the the Women's World Ice Hockey Championship in the Clo...
+A homeowners association representing property owners at a high-rise in downtown San Francisco is suing the developers for failing to tell residents the condominium tower was sinking at an unexpected rate.
+A homeowners association representing property owners at a high-rise in downtown San Francisco is suing the developers for failing to tell residents the condominium tower was sinking at an unexpected rate.

 Add your comments below